Defenses to Corporal Injury on Spouse in California – 273.5 PC

 - You reasonably believed that you or another person was either in imminent danger of being unlawfully touched, or in imminent danger of suffering bodily injury.

 - You reasonably believed that in order to defend against that danger, you had to use force immediately.

 - In order to defend against that danger, you used no more force than was reasonably necessary.

-Another of the defenses to corporal injury is if the alleged victim invited you to strike that victim, then this “consent” could be a viable defense.
+Another of the defenses to corporal injury on spouse is if the alleged victim invited you to strike that victim, then this “consent” could be a viable defense.
 This situation occurs when you and the alleged victim may have been involved in some sort of sporting activity or involved in “sexual play” that results in an injury to the other person.
 If an injury occurs during such a “consensual touching” this can act as a defense to the charge of corporal injury upon spouse.

 The evidence used to establish intent in this type of case is typically circumstantial.
 You may be able to prove you were intoxicated at the time of the incident and did not intend to cause a corporal injury.

 In order to convict you of this crime, the prosecution must prove beyond a reasonable doubt that you had the intent to inflict injury on the alleged victim.
 Thus, a viable defense is that the alleged incident was the result of an accident and you had no intent to inflict injury.

 If you sustained any injury due to a mutual combat between you and your spouse, your attorney can use this as a viable defense in your case.